 There is no doubt that making the switch and detoxifying will affect all pets differently.
 Some will be sicker than others but remember this is a natural reaction and not to panic.
 It’s up to you whether you want to decide to let your dog detoxify while making the switch or before you introduce them to the raw food diet.
 Either way, the most important thing to do is make sure you flush away all the toxins within the system.
 The more toxins flushed, the healthier you pet will be in the long run and will get the best out of their new diet.

-If you are looking for some extra help with this process of introducing your dog to the Raw Food Diet, be sure to check out on our site Dog Training – BARF – Feed Your Dog A Raw Diet Sharon Bolt’s excellent popular course and information center, an excellent resource that is helping thousands like myself.
+If you are looking for some extra help with this process of introducing your dog to the Raw Food Diet, be sure to check out Raw and Natural Nutrition for Dogs: The Definitive Guide to Homemade Meals Sharon Bolt’s excellent popular course and information center, an excellent resource that is helping thousands like myself.
 It is a well-researched and well written book for pet owners and this type of diets for their pets.
 Check it out.